-There is nothing wrong with feeding the crows in your garden as long as you are careful to provide the best food possible.
-Also, remember that if you are going to start doing this, you need to stay committed and consistent.
-These birds are sure to bring their family members if they find a good source of food and will remember a lot about you and what you offer.
+There is nothing wrong with feeding the crows in your garden if you are careful to provide the best food possible.
+Also, remember that if you start doing this, you need to stay committed and consistent.
+These birds are sure to bring their family members if they find a good food source and will remember a lot about you and what you offer.
 You could end up establishing a good relationship with them.

-You want to provide a reliable food source that replicates what they would eat in the wild.
-It is all about enhancing their existing food supply and making life easier for them.
+You want to provide a reliable food source replicating what they would eat in the wild.
+You should try to enhance their food supply and make life easier for them.

 Meat is a good starting point because crows usually have a lot of protein in their diets.
-You can cut up pieces of meat that you aren’t going to use and put them out on a bird table.
+You can cut up pieces of meat you aren’t going to use and put them on a bird table.
 Make sure that you cut it into tiny scraps.
-They don’t want to tear into carcasses or end up fighting over the same thing.
+They don’t want to tear up carcasses or fight over the same thing.
 You can also use mealworms for protein as this is a good, accessible little snack.

 Eggs are a great idea too.
 Eggs are full of nutrients and a quick way to get some tasty energy, which is why crows raid so many nests.
 You can put out raw hen eggs or even hard boil some eggs for a different texture and flavor.
 In this case, some crows have been seen taking the yolk and leaving the white.

 You can also put out fruit and nuts to provide a more balanced diet and different flavors and textures.
-This is also a good way to keep things interesting for these intelligent birds as you can play around with other fruits and how you present them.
+This is also an excellent way to keep things interesting for these intelligent birds as you can play around with other fruits and how you present them.

 What not to Feed Crows in Your Garden.

-It is also important to consider what not to feed crows in your garden.
-Many sources of food are highly accessible and tasty to us but aren’t that good for birds.
+It is also essential to consider what not to feed crows in your garden.
+Many food sources are highly accessible and tasty to us but aren’t that good for birds.
 For example, some people put their leftovers on the bird table without considering all the salt, sugar, and other ingredients involved.
 So make sure not to feed them the following: